open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The SDK SHOULD allow the creation of multiple independent `MeterProvider`s.

-MeterProvider configuration (i.e. [MetricExporters](#metricexporter),
-[MetricReaders](#metricreader) and [Views](#view)) is owned by the `MeterProvider`.
-The configuration MAY be applied at the time of MeterProvider creation if appropriate.

-The `MeterProvider` MAY provide methods to update the configuration.
-If configuration is updated (e.g., adding a `MetricReader`), the updated configuration MUST also apply to all already returned `Meters` (i.e. it MUST NOT matter whether a `Meter` was obtained from the `MeterProvider` before or after the configuration change).
-Note: Implementation-wise, this could mean that `Meter` instances have a reference to their `MeterProvider` and access configuration only via this reference.

 ### Meter Creation

 New `Meter` instances are always created through a `MeterProvider`